paulmowat/paulmowat.github.io/data/blog/how-we-moved-from-artifactory-and-saved-200k/part-1-planning.md

 ## Preface

 This blog series was written to cover a large project I helped lead at work for [Advanced](https://www.oneadvanced.com) with my colleague Alex Harrington.
-It was a challenging project with very tight timeline, but also very interesting and rewarding.
+The project was to migrate away from JFrog Artifactory within very tight timelines. but also very interesting and rewarding.

 ## Introduction